Join our Natural Area Field Assessment volunteer teams! (formerly known as Bioreserve volunteers)

-The 2017 season marks our ninth field season; volunteers have so far assessed over 280 properties throughout S.E.
+Our volunteers have assessed over 280 properties throughout S.E.
 Michigan!
 Land conservancies and community preservation programs use the data gathered to promote permanent protection of those lands identified as the highest quality and most important for protection of the Huron River.

 Don’t want to attend training, but you have some plant knowledge and are still interested in helping with field assessments?

 If you have some experience in plant identification, we need your help!
 Volunteer teams will be conducting rapid ecological assessments of grasslands, forests, wetlands, and aquatic habitats throughout this spring, summer and fall.

 Every team will need at least one “plant person” — someone who has either taken a plant identification class, or has become familiar with wildflowers, grasses, and trees over time spent hiking this beautiful watershed.

 Your task will be to call out to your team members all the plants you can identify, and take pictures of those you can’t (to share with us for later identification).
 You will be able to practice your plant ID skills while learning more and more plants with each visit (each visit takes two – four hours).

 If you have these credentials and are interested in being the designated plant identifier for a team then there is no training required.
 We just need you to participate in the 3-4 hour field assessments.